 I used to care about purses and shoes (a lot).

-But, now that I’ve reset my spending habits, I’m able to align my spending with the things that I prioritize.
+But, now that I’ve reset my spending habits, I’m aligning my spending with my priorities.

 #1 Spending time with my family.

-(I’m married with 3 kids, including an infant who was born very premature-my little guy only weighed 1 lb.
-8.3 oz at birth).
-After some really scary pregnancy complications and a 100-day NICU journey with Caleb, I realize, more than ever, the fragility of life.
+I’m married with 3 kids, including an infant who was born very premature-my little guy only weighed 1 lb.
+8.3 oz at birth.
+After some really scary pregnancy complications and a 100-day NICU journey with Caleb, I realized, more than ever, the fragility of life.
 There’s NOTHING more important than spending time with those I love.

 #2 Working less.

-I don’t want to spend all of my ‘good years’ stuck in bumper to bumper traffic on overcrowded highways.
-And working less will help me do more of #1 and #3.
+And it’s not that I hate my job.
+I don’t.
+But I have zero desire to spend all of my ‘good years’ stuck in bumper-to-bumper traffic on overcrowded highways.
+Working less will also help me do more of #1 and #3.

 #3 Traveling more.